-FORM OF APPLICATION FOR QUALIFYING CERTIFICATE FOR PRACTICE YEAR ENDING 31 DECEMBER 2015
+FORM OF APPLICATION FOR QUALIFYING CERTIFICATE FOR PRACTICE YEAR ENDING 31 DECEMBER 2016 for practice year ending 31 December 2016

-Registered Lawyer Qualifying Certificate Application 2015 for practice year ending 31 December 2015
+Registered Lawyer Qualifying Certificate Application 2016

-George's Court, George's Lane, Dublin 7; DX1025 Four Courts Tel: 01 879 8700 Email: pc@lawsociety.le
+George's Court, George's Lane, Dublin 7; DX1025 Four Courts Tel: 01 879 8700 Email: pc@lawsociety.ie

 This form should be completed in conjunction with the related guidance notes.
-To access the guidance notes visit www.lawsociety.le/pc-membership.
+To access the guidance notes visit www.lawsociety.ie/pc-membership.

-LAW SOCIETY OF IRELAND

-SECTION A - PER SONAL DETAILS

-Registered Lawyer Name: Registere red Lawyer Name: John Doe Number:
+Registered Lawyer Name: John Doe Registered Number: Registered Lawyer Number:

-Organisation/Firm Name: Law Firm Inc. REL T
+Organisation/Firm Name: Law Firm Inc. REL

+Organisation/Firm Solicitors, Firm Numbe er:
-Organisation/Firm Address: Solicitors, Line 2 Address, Line 3 Address, Line 4 Address, Firm Number:

-Line 5 Address, DX
+Address: Line 2 Address, Line 3 Address, Line 4 Address, Line 5 Address, DX F

 Email: Name@myfirm.com

-SECTION B - PROFE ESSIONAL STATUS
+1. My current professional status in the State is (please tick as appropriate) Sole principal in registered lawyer firm

-Conveyancing-on Partner in solicitor firm Employed in solicitor firm Employed by non-solicitor ly registered lawyer employed by non-solicitor 0 0 0
+Partner in solicitor firm

+- Employed in solicitor firm

+- Employed by non-solicitor

+- Conveyancing-only registered lawyer employed by non-solicitor

-Employed by independent law centre
+- Employed by independent law centre

-Reg gistered lawyer in full-time service of the State
+- Registered lawyer in full-time service of the State

 Other (please specify):

-Examples of non-solicitors incl ude financial institutions, comm ercial entities and statutory bodies
+Examples of non-solicitors include financial institutions, commercial entities and statutory bodies

-2. If your professional sta year 2014, state date of cl tus has changed during th hange: e practice
+2. If your professional status has changed during the practice year 2015, state date of change:

 3.(a) My nationality is:

-(b) My home member st ate is:
+(b) My home member state is:

-4. Name of any other firm (s) than that noted above:
+4. Name of any other firm(s) than that noted above:

+5. The following questions must be answered pursuant to the Solicitors Acts 1954 to 2011 and apply to conduct in this jurisdiction and any other jurisdiction (please tick as appropriate).
+If the answer to any of the following is yes, you are required to provide full details in writing with your application.